f5devcentral/f5-agility-labs-ansible-security/docs/module4/event3.rst

      .. code-block::

        sudo nano /etc/logstash/conf.d/logstash.conf
 #.
-Add the following HTTP code to the input section to match below, to paste into web shell by holding <SHIFT> and pressing <INSERT>
+Add the following HTTP code to the input section to match the picture below.

      .. code-block::